Carnot rectifiability and Alberti representations: Preliminaries

 and hence the representations $\{\mathcal{A}_1,\ldots,\mathcal{A}_{n_1}\}$ are $\rho$-universal with respect to $\R$, and are $\pi_\mathbb{G}\circ \varphi$-independent by hypothesis.
 By \cite[Proposition~7.8]{BateJAMS} this implies that $(U,d,\mu)$ is an $n_1(\mathbb{G})$-Lipschitz differentiability space and hence by \cite[Corollary 8.4]{BateJAMS} the measure $\mu$ is asymptotically doubling.
 Thus item (ii) is proved.
 Now by definition of Lipschitz differentiability space, for $\mu\llcorner U$-almost every $x\in U$ there exists a linear map $L_x:\R^{n_1(\mathbb{G})}\to \R^{n_1(\mathbb{H})}$ such that for every $\gamma\in\Gamma(X)$ for which $t_0$ is a density point of $\mathrm{Dom}(\gamma)$, we have

 Thus item (1) is proved.

 Let us now fix $x,\gamma$ as in item (iii).
-Thanks to the above discussion, by exploiting the triangle inequality, and by exploiting the existence of $D(f\circ\gamma)(t_0)$, and the fact that $\gamma$ is $2$ bi-Lipschitz, we have
+Thanks to the above discussion, by exploiting the triangle inequality, and by exploiting the existence of $D(f\circ\gamma)(t_0)$, and the fact that $\gamma$ is $2$ biLipschitz, we have

-The above computation implies in particular that
+The above computation implies, in particular, that

 and this, together with the fact that

 concludes the proof of \eqref{eqn:LAltraEquazione}. \end{proof} { \begin{osservazione} Assume we are in the setting of \cref{prophordiff}.
 Let $x\in U$, and take $\gamma\in\Gamma(X)$ for which $\gamma^{-1}(x)$ is a density point of $\mathrm{Dom}(\gamma)$.
 If the quantity $D(\varphi\circ\gamma)(\gamma^{-1}(x))=(\pi_{\mathbb G}\circ \varphi\circ\gamma)'(\gamma^{-1}(x))$ exists, we cannot infer immediately that $D(f\circ\gamma)(\gamma^{-1}(x))$ exists.
 Indeed, in \cref{prophordiff} we have only proved the {\em horizontal} differentiability of $f$ in chart, which only implies that $(\pi_{\mathbb H}\circ f\circ \gamma)'(\gamma^{-1}(x))$ exists.